twutils/twutils/README.md

 # TwUtils: Twitter Utilities

-Twitter Utilities (TwUtils) is a set of utilities for managing your twitter account..
+Twitter Utilities (TwUtils) is an open source platform offers set of utilities for managing your twitter account..
 Built with Laravel, VueJs.

 ## Local Development: Prerequisites